-Harry Potter is coming to Broadway!
-Harry Potter on Broadway tickets can be easily purchased online before you depart.
+Harry Potter and the Cursed Child on Broadway tickets can easily be purchased online before you leave.
 I recommend buying your theatre tickets before you go to New York, to save time and money.
-Harry Potter will be performed in the Lyric Theatre and is expected to become one of Broadway’s most popular plays.
-The show is a continuance of the popular series of books and films following the adventures of student wizard, Harry.
+Harry Potter and the Cursed Child is one of Broadway’s most popular plays and is performed in the Lyric Theatre.
+The show is a sequel to the popular series of books and films, following the adventures of student wizard Harry.
 Furthermore, the author of the books, J.K.
 Rowling, co-wrote the script of the play.
-This script has been released in book form since the London première.
+Since it’s London première, the script has been released in book form.
 It is, therefore seen as the unofficial eighth part in the literary series.

 The new generation Potters

 The story begins nineteen years after the final book ends, when Harry, Ron and Hermione are all grown up.
 Harry works for the Ministry of Magic and is married to Ginny Weasley.
 They have three children: James Sirius, Albus Severus and Lily Luna.
 Albus is destined to follow in the footsteps of his father.
 After enrolling at Hogwarts School of Witchcraft and Wizardry, he struggles with filling Harry’s rather legendary shoes.
 Ghosts from the past return and consequently Harry, as well as Albus realise that sometimes evil comes from unexpected places.
 Due to Harry Potter on Broadway being such a long show, it is split into two parts, both lasting around 2.5 hours.
 It is possible to see both parts on the same day.
 Real Harry Potter fans just can’t miss it!